hynekang/test/README.md

-# test
+# Practice files for data science.

 ## Hello

-This is my first repository.
+This repository is for daily practice with python.